Digital Audio Producer, The Wall Street Journal - NY

 The Wall Street Journal is seeking a New York-based digital audio producer for its podcasting team.

-The audio producer will work with newsroom reporters and editors, as well as video colleagues, to develop and produce daily news briefs and subject-specific podcasts.
+The audio producer will work with newsroom reporters and editors, as well as video colleagues, to develop and produce exploratory, narrative, magazine and subject-specific feature podcasts.

 Top candidates for this position will have a professional background in audio journalism, top-notch writing skills, and have strong experience producing in the studio and the field.